lifeBalance/mongoose_experiments/README/connecting.md

 Assuming we have required the [Mongoose][1] package and assigned it to a variable named `mongoose`, we'll have a Mongoose instance under this identifier.
 Using this variable we can use two methods available in the Mongoose instance for connecting to our [MongoDB][2] database:

 1. `mongoose.connect`, used for creating a single **default connection**.
-2. `mongoose.createConnection`, for creating multiple connections.
+2. `mongoose.createConnection`, for creating **multiple connections**.

-## Creating a default connection
+## Creating a single connection
 The easiest and fastest way to connect to mongo is using the `mongoose.connect` method, like this:

 ```js
 mongoose.connect('mongodb://localhost/experiments');
 ```

+This way we are creating a single connection to MongoDB, which we'll always have available in `mongoose.connection`.

+### The connection string
 In the above method call we are passing just one argument, a **string** containing a special URI.
 Let's pick it apart:

 * It starts with the required `mongodb://` prefix.